-The FMCG industry is in a state of flux.
+The FMCG industry is in a state of flux due to the lack of IT & OT integration.
 Previously, decisions were driven by rigorous sales targets that aimed to push products to customers as quickly as possible.
 The most successful manufacturers were efficient, decisive and they knew what their customers wanted.

 IT and OT Convergence: An Overview

-Convergence of IT and OT business functions is a concept that’s been considered and debated for some time now.
-It’s the bringing together of two previously siloed areas to improve a manufacturer’s agility, efficiency and security.
+Integration of IT and OT business functions is a concept that’s been considered and debated for some time now.
+It’s the bringing together of two previously siloed areas to improve an FMCG manufacturer’s agility, efficiency and security.

-All of that work is worth it once a manufacturer can effectively respond to market conditions, digitally personalise an order to suit a specific customer’s preferences and rest easy knowing they have a robust security network in place.
+All of that work is worth it once an FMCG manufacturer can effectively respond to market conditions, digitally personalise an order to suit a specific customer’s preferences and rest easy knowing they have a robust security network in place.

 What This Means for the FMCG Industry